RoDoCode/Fatal_Labyrinth/README.md

 - Code institute for the Deployment Terminal
 - My fiance who left me to my work while she is 3 months pregnant with our first child.

+## SPOILER

+- n - Enter any name (Bob is default)
+- n - Enter any location
+- y - yes ready to go
+- r - right to sad goblin
+- n - no do not duck below rune
+- 1 - ask if he's okay
+-